justlark/pup-os/README.md

 PupOS is a furry Linux distro built on [Fedora Atomic](https://fedoraproject.org/atomic-desktops/).

+This repo is currently mostly a playground for exploring distro customization.
+I expect most changes from the base image to be fairly superficial/cosmetic.

 ## ISO

 To build a PupOS ISO, you'll need to [install